An analysis of Dridex, the ‘banking’ malware that steals credentials.

 Dridex and the COVID-19 Pandemic

-In light of the COVID-19 pandemic, attackers may exploit a new set of sensitive resources.
-With many employees working from home to avoid infection, large and small businesses alike are relying on cloud-based resources to power their workforces, thus providing Dridex a new opportunity to steal credentials.
+In light of the COVID-19 pandemic, with many employees working from home to avoid infection, large and small businesses alike are relying on cloud-based resources to power their workforces, thus providing Dridex a new opportunity to steal credentials.

 Identifying the Dridex Incident